 Divorce is difficult enough, so there’s no point in making it any harder than it has to be.
 No one actually thinks divorce is in their future, which is why most aren’t well prepared for the life-changing event.
-Even if you’ve signed a prenup, having a contingency plan isn’t a reality for most couples destined for the big D. But have no fear, we’re here to help you sift through the do’s and don’ts of proper breakup etiquette.
+Even if you’ve signed a prenup, having a contingency plan isn’t a reality for most couples destined for the big D.

-Although we can’t guarantee smooth sailing, the least we can do is provide a life jacket.
-The process of divorce is often filled with mediation, claiming assets, and divvying up kid time, so there’s no room for error.
 Whether you’re experiencing an amicable split or a rocky road, here are five mistakes to avoid when going through a divorce.

 1. Looking to your child to fulfill your ex’s role

 Besides being just plain creepy, it’s not uncommon for a parent to turn to their child during the divorce process.
 After their parent’s have separated, children may feel pressured to step into an adult role.
 In an effort to fill a new parental void in the household, a child’s intentions are probably good, but don’t let that sway your reactions to them.
 While it’s sweet your child is concerned about you, it’s important you acknowledge their needs before your own.

 There’s no reason to hit below the belt.
 While maintaining some semblance of maturity may be near impossible, you’ll be happier for it in the end.
 Too often do divorce proceedings become ugly, ridden with jealousy, and wrought with anger.
 Taking the high road, though, will prove the path definitely worth taking.

 Keep it clean, and keep it civil.
 Hard as it may be, just remember, you were once able to see the good in this person, and unless they’ve had a lobotomy, there’s likely a little good left in them … deep, deep down inside.

 3. Being in the dark, financially